 We are dedicated to creating a safe environment for our staff and guests.
-We have implemented procedures that help us reduce contact, maintain social distancing, and keep our facilities clean.
+We have implemented policies to reduce contact, keep our facilities clean, and mitigate the spread of the virus.
+All policies apply to vaccinated guests as well.

 - Following CDC public health guidelines